Jia-le-wang/BUAA-RINEX-Logger/README.md

 ![录制_2023_11_01_10_56_33_516](https://github.com/Jia-le-wang/Useful-tools-and-software-for-high-precision-positioning-of-low-cost-smart-devices/assets/49149409/14b6b590-676f-40d5-a11a-d99319bad58e)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-We will continue to upload the relevant processing scripts, data sets and software to this GITHUB repository after we have completed the relevant processing scripts, data sets and software.
+As we refine the tools, we will continue to upload more useful processing scripts, datasets, and software to the GITHUB repository.
+We hope that our work can provide some references for relevant interested researchers in pedestrian navigation, indoor and outdoor seamless positioning, and integrated navigation.
+.
 If you have any questions during use, please do not hesitate to contact: wangjialea@gmail.com